xarest/gobs-docs/content/_index.md

 ## What is Gobs?

 Gobs is the framework optimizing boot sequence of large applications written in Golang.
-With Gobs, developers can scale their application logics easily wihtout caring about the dependencies and life-cylces of the services at booting stage.
+With Gobs, developers can scale their application logics easily without caring about the dependencies and life-cylces of the services at booting stage.

 ## Why Gobs?